 We found 4 otologists and neurotologists who accept Blue Choice Gold PPO 020 near Dallas, TX.

-Dr. Joe Kutz works as an otologist and neurotologist.
-His areas of expertise include cochlear implant surgery.
-Blue Cross/Blue Shield, Blue Choice, and Blue Cross Blue Shield Bronze are among the insurance carriers that Dr. Kutz accepts.
-He graduated from Baylor College of Medicine and then he performed his residency at a hospital affiliated with Baylor College of Medicine.
-He is affiliated with VA North Texas Health Care System (VANTHCS) and the University of Texas (UT) Southwestern Medical Center.
+Dr. Joe Kutz practices otology and neurotology in Dallas, TX.
+Clinical interests for Dr. Kutz include cochlear implant surgery.
+He is in-network for Blue Cross/Blue Shield, Blue Choice, and Blue Cross Blue Shield Bronze, in addition to other insurance carriers.
+Before completing his residency at a hospital affiliated with Baylor College of Medicine, Dr. Kutz attended medical school at Baylor College of Medicine.
+He is professionally affiliated with VA North Texas Health Care System (VANTHCS) and the University of Texas (UT) Southwestern Medical Center.

 Clinical interests: Deafness, Cochlear Implant Surgery